 4| Add Some Heat

-Heat, when well managed, can work wonder on our natural or transitioning hair.
+Heat, when well managed, can work wonders on our natural or transitioning hair.
 Applying a little bit of heat to our pre-poo treatment can help the layers of the hair to open and let the oils in with ease.
-There are several ways you can add some heat, and it will help you if you don’t have time, forgot or just prefer to do your pre-poo and wash routine in one go.
+There are several ways you can add some heat, and it will help you if you don’t have time, forget or just prefer to do your pre-poo and wash routine in one go.

 5| Massage That Scalp